opencardev/crankshaft/README.md

 Getting Started
 --

 It's easy to get started even when you're new to Raspberry Pi and know nothing about electronics.
 [Check here for the latest guide](https://github.com/htruong/crankshaft/wiki/Getting-started-with-Crankshaft).
-As of March 2018, we are still writing and perfecting the guide so anyone can get started.

-Have questions?
-We have answers!
+Where to get help
 --

 The premier place to discuss your question or idea is [the subreddit (BETA)](https://www.reddit.com/r/crankshaft/).

 Several other questions such as "Does OK Google work?
 Can I use a custom screen?" get asked a lot and might have already been answered in the [tips and tricks](https://github.com/htruong/crankshaft/wiki/Hidden-tips,-tricks,-settings,-etc.) page.
 If you have questions, [check out the growing FAQs](https://github.com/htruong/crankshaft/wiki/Frequently-Asked-Questions).

+If you have pictures of your project, feel free to [add to the collection](https://photos.app.goo.gl/81hQ6wTuLFNGmRHh2).

 Will it/Does it work for you?